PgBiel/typst-tablex/README.md

     the modified `cell_array`.
 Note that, with your function, they cannot be sent to another column.
 Also, please preserve the order of the cells.
 This is especially important given that cells may be `none` if they're actually a position taken by another cell with colspan/rowspan.
 Make sure the `none` values are in the same indexes when the array is returned.

+    - `fit-spans`: either a dictionary `(x: bool, y: bool)` or just `bool` (e.g. just `true` is converted to `(x: true, y: true)`).
+When given `(x: true)`, colspans won't affect the sizes of `auto` columns.
+When given `(y: true)`, rowspans won't affect the sizes of `auto` rows.
+By default, this is equal to `(x: false, y: false)` (equivalent to just `false`), which means that colspans will cause the last spanned `auto` column to expand (depending on the contents of the cell) and rowspans will cause the last spanned `auto` row to expand similarly.
+      - This is usually used as `(x: true)` to prevent unexpected expansion of `auto` columns after using a colspan, which can happen when a colspan spans both a fractional-size column (e.g. `1fr`) and an `auto`-sized column.
+Can be applied to rows too through `(y: true)` or `(x: true, y: true)`, if needed, however.
+      - The point of this option is to have colspans and rowspans not affect the size of the table at all, and just "fit" within the columns and rows they span.
+Therefore, this option does not have any effect upon colspans and rowspans which don't span columns or rows with automatic size.

 ## Changelog

 ### Unreleased

 - Added `fit-spans` option to `tablex` and `cellx` (https://github.com/PgBiel/typst-tablex/pull/111)
   - Accepts `(x: bool, y: bool)`.
-When set to `(x: true)`, colspans won't affect the size of `auto` columns.
-When set to `(y: true)`, rowspans won't affect the size of `auto` rows.
+When set to `(x: true)`, colspans won't affect the sizes of `auto` columns.
+When set to `(y: true)`, rowspans won't affect the sizes of `auto` rows.
   - Defaults to `false`, equivalent to `(x: false, y: false)`, that is, colspans and rowspans affect the sizes of `auto` tracks (columns and rows) by default (expanding the last spanned track if the colspan/rowspan is too large).
   - Useful when you want merged cells (or a specific merged cell) to "fit" within their spanned columns and rows.
-May help when adding a colspan or rowspan causes a track to inadvertently expand.
+May help when adding a colspan or rowspan causes an `auto`-sized track to inadvertently expand.
 - `auto` column sizing received multiple improvements and bug fixes.
 Tables should now have more natural column widths.
   - Tablex now uses native tables' algorithm for fitting `auto` columns within the page width (https://github.com/PgBiel/typst-tablex/pull/109).
     - Fixes some problems with overflowing cells (https://github.com/PgBiel/typst-tablex/issues/48, https://github.com/PgBiel/typst-tablex/issues/75)